 Fire safety has hit the headlines again recently, with fire services urging caution on plans to cut the bottoms off thousands of internal doors in an effort to improve airflow in Scotland’s school classrooms.

-Correctly installed and functioning fire doors are designed to save lives by preventing smoke and fire from spreading within buildings.
+Correctly installed and functioning fire doors are designed to save lives by preventing the spread of fire and smoke fire from spreading within buildings.
 Modifying or changing a fire-rated door can drastically impact the integrity of the door, so it is a practice best avoided where possible.

 If the last few years have taught us anything, it is more understanding is needed to make sure a fire door performs as intended.
 So, let’s look at the different types of fire doors currently available.